tratteria/website/content/docs/quickstart/verifying-trats.md

   },
 ```

-Verifying the subject involves ensuring that the subject of the Txn-Token matches the subject of the request.
+Verifying the subject involves ensuring that the subject of the TraT matches the subject of the request.

 **azd**

 Authorization context of the transaction.
-In the generated Txn-Token, we received the following `adz` claim:
+In the generated TraT, we received the following `adz` claim:

 ```json
   "azd": {